SergeyPiskunov/blog-posts/01. Source code structure checklist/README.md

 It is usually not just a major refactoring, it means rewriting the major portion of the code (and tests), which is not desirable at all.

-I’m going to suggest here any kind of approach based on dependency inversion.
+I’m going to suggest here any kind of approach based on the inversion of control.
-Any variation of the [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) should work.
+The [Hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) or any of its [variants](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)#Variants) should work.
 Such kind of code structure makes it easy to separate business logic from representation and persistence layers or to add new layers as the Web interface besides existing CLI Interface and vice versa.
 Although using such approaches for small or short-term solutions may be an overkill.